Is it correct that the larger the ship, the more crowded the ship will be?

 However, the amount of space per passenger is not the end of the story.
 How crowded you will feel also depends upon how well the cruise line has thought through the question of passenger flow - - the movement and distribution of the passengers throughout the ship.
 If all the passengers come to the same entertainment venue at the same time, the ship is going to feel very crowded.
 Conversely, if the passengers are distributed throughout the ship at a number of entertainment venues, the same ship is going to feel spacious.

-Consider the world's largest cruise ships - - Oasis of the Seas and her sister Allure of the Seas.
+Consider the world's largest cruise ships - - Royal Caribbean's Oasis class.
 Each ship can carry 5,400 passengers double occupancy.
 However, those expecting long lines and overcrowding are astonished to find that the lines are shorter and the ships' less crowded than on much smaller ships.
 The reason for this is that Royal Caribbean designed the ships to optimize passenger flow.

 For example, in the various ports of call, passengers returning to any ship have to pass through security before re-boarding.
 The usual practice is for the returning passengers to line up outside one or two shell doors (i.e. doors in the ship's hull) and go through one or two security machines located inside the ship.
 For Oasis and Allure, Royal has constructed huts on the piers to house a battery of security machines.
 After exiting the hut, passengers are able to go through any one of several shell doors.
 As a result, our experience has been that re-boarding these ships in the ports of call is quick and painless.